mrkaleArduinoLib/gbj_timer/README.md

 #### Description
 The method resumes halted (inactive) timer and makes it active, so that the timer runs again.

+* Because the timer measures time always, although it is in inactive, it calls next run after timer period, not imediately after resuming.
 * Resuming still active timer has no effect.

 #### Syntax